-Max is an overweight middle aged man who suffers from Asperges Syndrome.
+Max is an overweight middle-aged man who suffers from Asperges Syndrome.
 He’s lonely and sad, but when he receives a letter from Australia his life will become a little better.
-The letter was from a little girl named Mary, who wanted to get in touch with someone from America and ask them where do babies come from.
-Although it seems benign, this movie deals with some serious issues like alcoholism, obesity, mental disorders, alienation, and all the other shit that we have to go through life.
-With very likable characters and a great and cute script this movie will capture your hart.
-Not to mention a lot of big names that have agreed to appear in this small, indie flick made with tremendous amounts of attention and care.
-It reminded me of Tim Burton a little, but there is a big difference between this style and his zany cartoons.
-Great movie, enjoy…
+The letter was from a little girl named Mary, who wanted to get in touch with someone from America and ask them where babies come from.
+This simple letter will change both of their lives.

 Director: Adam Elliot

 Cast: Toni Collette, Philip Seymour Hoffman, Eric Bana, Barry Humphries, Bethany Whitmore,

 Fun Stuff: Adam Elliot has a “a pen-friend in New York who I’ve been writing to for over twenty years” and he was the source of inspiration behind the character of Max.